Baseball Card Values: What Your Cards Are Really Worth

 That's why collectors have emotional ties to these cards and are willing to pay up to own them.

-Usually cards of Hall of Famers will be worth more than "common" players.
+Usually cards of Hall of Famers and stars will be worth more than "common" players.

 It's not the case 100% of the time as there are many quirks to this hobby.

-But, it's a good rule to follow that cards of Hall of Famers will typically have premiums on them.
+But, it's a good rule to follow that cards of star players will typically have premiums on them.

 For most players, their most valuable baseball cards will be their rookie card.